The Improvised Guide to Video Games

 “Inspired and hilarious” – The Herald Sun

-Cassandra Daly began performing at the age of 12, when her teacher taught her Space Jump and she learnt she could make people laugh without saying “poo” or “fart”.
-A constant performer, Cassandra has played many of Shakespeare’s finest ladies - Juliet in Romeo and Juliet, Olivia in Twelfth Night and Portia in The Merchant of Venice - and has toured schools all over WA and Victoria with countless theatre in education productions.
+began performing at the age of 12, when her teacher taught her Space Jump and she learnt she could make people laugh without saying “poo” or “fart”.
+A constant performer, Cassie has played Juliet in Romeo and Juliet, Olivia in Twelfth Night and Portia in The Merchant of Venice - and has toured schools all over WA and Victoria with countless theatre in education productions.

-Always Working Artists is the company of director Jeremy Rice and writer Kate Rice.
-Recent productions include Shoot From The Hip by Justin Cheek for the 2015 Melbourne Fringe Festival, Improvilicious: the Improvised Guide to High School for the 2015 Comedy Festival; 3 Seeds: short plays by Afeif Ismail at the Blue Room Theatre Perth, Royals by Kate Rice for 2014 Melbourne Fringe Festival, Monologue for a Murderer by Kate Rice at La Mama Courthouse Theatre and Improvilicious: the Improvised History of Theatre for the 2014 Comedy Festival.
+is the company of director Jeremy Rice and writer Kate Rice.
+Recent productions include Shoot From The Hip by Justin Cheek for the 2015 Melbourne Fringe Festival, 3 Seeds: short plays by Afeif Ismail at the Blue Room Theatre Perth, Royals by Kate Rice for 2014 Melbourne Fringe Festival, and Monologue for a Murderer by Kate Rice at La Mama Courthouse Theatre.

 Improvilicious! is perfect for schools: 50 minutes plus Q&A, completely self-contained, teacher’s pack with classroom activity plans and curriculum links, student participation and ENTERTAINING!
 You class will think you’re the COOLEST EVER teacher if you book one or more of our Improvilicious shows to come to your school.